clearbusinessinsight/Readme-generator/Develop/README.md

 ## Project Description
-This project is designed to make it easy to create a professional consistant README file for any project
+This project is designed to help you create a consistent README.md file for any project.

 ## Installation Instructions
-💾 run NPM i, then run node index.js
+💾 To install this project first update “npm I” Then run “node index.js and answer the questions.

 ## Usage Information
-Use any way you like.
+Use this program as you wish.

 ## License
 ![badge](https://img.shields.io/badge/license-Open-brightgreen)